Jr NTR A Better Actor Than Mahesh Babu? Director’s Shocking Statement Goes Viral

 Meanwhile, Jr NTR is currently working on RRR which is being directed by SS Rajamouli.
 The film, touted to be bigger than the Baahubali saga, features Ram Charan as the parallel lead and is slated to release next year.
 Bollywood actors Ajay Devgn and Alia Bhatt too are a part of the cast.

-On the other hand, Mahesh Babu is currently in the limelight because of Maharshi which hjas proved to be a hit.
+On the other hand, Mahesh Babu is currently in the limelight because of Maharshi which has proved to be a hit.
 He will next be seen in the Anil Ravipudi-directed Sarileru Neekevvaru.

 When A Popular South Indian Actress Went On To Say That Jr NTR Is ARROGANT!